CANCER STORIES

 read more

-Karen’s story – Pancreatic cancer
+Karen’s story – pancreatic cancer

-Karen’s story – Pancreatic cancer
+Karen’s story – pancreatic cancer

 Know your body and be aware of any changes that are unusual for you – that’s the message from Karen Stead as she recalls being diagnosed for pancreatic many years ago.
 Back in 2010, she had been feeling ‘pretty rubbish’ and feeling sickly, severe abdominal...